“African American women experience distinct differences

 Is there an association between Black women and menopause age?

-In Menopause Is Different for Women of Color the author elaborates on:
+In Menopause Is Different for Women of Color: What A Landmark Study Reveals, published 14 September 2025, the author includes:

 “In the US, the median age for reaching menopause (the point at which a person has gone for 12 consecutive months without a period) is 51.
-The research in SWAN shows that Black women reach menopause at 49, two years earlier than the national median age”.5
+The research in SWAN shows that Black women reach menopause at 49, about two years earlier than the national median age.
+Other SWAN data shows that Hispanic/Latina women reach menopause two years earlier than the median age as well.
+It also appears that Black women spend more time in the menopausal transition than white women do”.5

 SWAN Study